Blaine Bartholomew, PhD

-Research interests: I am currently mapping Remodeler–nucleosome interactions by conjugating photocrosslinkers to specific residues on the exposed octamer surface in order to identify remodeler subunits that interact with the octamer.
-I am also interested in the properties of several domains in the catalytic subunit of SWI/SNF (Snf2) and their roles in SWI/SNF remodeling from both in-vitro and in-vivo perspectives.
+Research interests: Mapping chromatin remodeler–nucleosome interactions by conjugating photocrosslinkers to specific residues on the exposed octamer surface in order to identify remodeler subunits that interact with the octamer.
+In vitro and in vivo roles of distinct domains in the catalytic subunit of SWI/SNF (Snf2).

 Solomon G Hailu, Graduate Student

 B.Sc. in Biology (Graduated with Distinction), University of Asmara, Asmara, Eritrea